GeorgeHoneywood/george.honeywood.org.uk/content/blog/vs-code-and-tmux/index.md

 I've encountered the slight irritation that the session will drop when I suspend my laptop.
 This is to be expected, as the underlying TCP connection can't survive without regular keepalives.
-Restarting the remote session means that I lose the integrated terminals that I have open, meaning I have to through and type out `yarn dev` or `go run` again.
+Restarting the remote session means that I lose the integrated terminals that I have open, meaning I have to go through and type out `yarn dev` or `go run` again.
 What is particularly annoying is that the previously running programs will continue in the background, so I have to go and manually kill them before I can work again.